-&lt;sup>31 UN Inter-Agency Task Force on the Prevention and Control of NCDs.
+31 UN Inter-Agency Task Force on the Prevention and Control of NCDs.
 Responding to non-communicable diseases during and beyond the COVID-19 pandemic (in press).
 Priority actions and interventions are described - many of which require action across sectors.
 Examples include fiscal, legislative and regulatory action.
 A specific example is the opportunity to advancing 'health taxes' on health-harming products are SMART (Save lives; Mobilize resources; Address health inequities; Reduce the burden on health systems; and Target NCD risk factors.) and cost-effective.
 They deliver a double win of raised domestic revenues and improved health - both needed in the current context of declining government revenues and strained health systems from COVID-19.

-&lt;sup>32 Held in Geneva 5 December 2018.
-Thirteen countries participated at the meeting Conclusions from the summary note were: (i) the demand and need for the Catalytic Fund is clear; (ii) Member States need to jointly drive the idea from a concept note to
+32 Held in Geneva 5 December 2018.
+Thirteen countries participated at the meeting Conclusions from the summary note were: (i) the demand and need for the Health4Life Fund is clear; (ii) Member States need to jointly drive the idea from a concept note to a fully-fledged proposal with the help of the Task Force Secretariat; and (iii) those attending meeting agreed to become the core group for driving this agenda forward at both expert and ambassador level, including through the High-level Commission, of which Kenya was a co-chair.